Towards Sustainable Business

 100% sustainable certified wood

 Forests should be for all and all generations to come.
 By committing to using 100% sustainable certified wood we help promote responsible forestry.
 That means that the wood comes from either sustainable forests or other responsible sources.
-By end of 2022, all our products from our own factories will be FSC™-certified and our aim is to use sustainable certified wood in all our products containing wood by 2025.
+Our first goal was to have our own factories FSC™-certified (FSC-C132796).
+That was achieved in 2022.
+Our next goal is to use sustainable certified wood in all our products containing wood by 2025.

 Packaging material is important.
 We need to make sure that our furniture is well protected during transport.
 However, we do believe that we can reduce our environmental impact with responsible packaging.
 This means that we will minimise our packaging material consumption and still protect our furniture.
 We will strive to use recycled and/or recyclable materials and look for alternatives for some of the materials we use today.